Keyboard shortcuts

 2. Shell-Cell targets.

-Think of targets as named function, instead of one giant, monolithic Dockerfile, Shell-Cell encourages you to break your setup into logical pieces.
+Think of targets as named functions — instead of one giant, monolithic Dockerfile, Shell-Cell encourages you to break your setup into logical pieces.
+Targets are chained together via from, forming a linear graph resolved from your entry point down to the root.
+At the root level, the chain must terminate with either a registry/locally-built image (from_image) or a Dockerfile (from_docker):

 Unlike a standard container that runs a single task and exits, a Shell-Cell is designed to hang.
 By using the hang instruction, the container stays alive in the background, acting as a persistent server.
 This allows you to attach multiple Shell-Cell sessions to a warm, ready-to-use environment instantly and preserving the container’s state across different sessions.